Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 To get the most out of tracking, you have to follow an intentional, multi-step process that lets you gather engagement data, use it to understand your customers, and then improve the customer experience (CX).

-Let’s look at the complete website engagement tracking process and how to leverage it to improve outcomes for your company and users:
+Let’s look at the complete website engagement tracking process and learn how to leverage it to improve outcomes for your company and users:

 Your company will always have problems to solve—and this empathy-driven process helps you develop solutions, test, and iterate, so you can create a website that provides your users with a brilliant product experience.